Alexander Lindsay, 1st Lord Spynie: Courtier

 Spynie made his peace with the king, and on 27 November 1595 was present at a meeting of the privy council, but their relations were never again quite cordial.
 On 18 November 1599 he had to promise the council to present Sir Walter Lindsay of Balgavie, a papal emissary, before the presbytery of Edinburgh, and was ordered to reside where they directed him until he satisfied them in reference to his religion.

 In 1600 a quarrel erupted between Lord Spynie and the Ogilvies which, though the council tried settle it, ultimately resulted on 26 November 1602 in a night attack by the Master of Ogilvie and his brother and 100 armed followers on the house of Lord Spynie at Kinblethmont.
-After blowing up the principal gate with a petard and firing cannon or "field pieces" at the windows, the assailants entered the house with cocked pistols and drawn weapons.
+After blowing up the principal gate, including the yett, with a petard and firing cannon or "field pieces" at the windows, the assailants entered the house with cocked pistols and drawn weapons.
 They searched the house for Lord Spynie and his wife, but they had left two hours before.
 Finding they had escaped, the Ogilvies looted the mansion.
 James VI proclaimed on 1 December that the petard was such that "no man of whatsoever rank and calling can assure his own safety and preservation within his own house and iron yetts" and so any petards should be surrendered on pain of death.

 On the revival of the ancient bishopric of Moray in 1605, Spynie, at the request of the king, resigned the temporalities, but the patronage of the living was reserved to the family.

 Death

-While, on 5 June 1607, at the foot of the stair of his lodgings in the High Street of Edinburgh, Spynie was witness to an encounter between his kinsmen, David Lindsay, 12th Earl of Crawford, and David Lindsay of Edzell, son of Walter Lindsay of Balgavie who had been murdered by Crawford.
+While, on 5 June 1607, at the foot of the stair of his lodgings in the High Street of Edinburgh, Spynie was witness to an encounter between his kinsmen, David Lindsay, 12th Earl of Crawford, and David Lindsay of Edzell, eldest brother of Walter Lindsay of Balgavie who had been murdered by Crawford.
 He endeavoured to interpose to prevent bloodshed and was slain by the young laird of Edzell by mistake.
 The incident was told inaccurately in the old ballad Lord Spynie.